FertilitySmart vs. Other Fertility Supplements: What Makes Us Different

 • Evidence framing.
 FertilitySmart describes supplements as supporting reproductive health, not as treatments or cures.
 The claims on each product page correspond to the nutrients' recognised biological roles, not to promises the wider evidence cannot support.

-The point of this comparison is not that FertilitySmart is the only supplement that meets these criteria — other reputable preconception formulas do too.
-The point is that the criteria themselves are the correct way to compare any fertility supplement, and that the answer you arrive at should be one you can defend with evidence rather than marketing.
+We want to be clear: FertilitySmart isn't the only supplement that meets these criteria — other reputable preconception formulas do too.
+The point is that the criteria themselves are the right way to compare any fertility supplement, and that the answer you arrive at should be one you can defend with evidence rather than marketing.

 Frequently Asked Questions